contains the active ingredient metronidazole

 Some of the symptoms of an allergic reaction may include skin rash, itching or hives, swelling of the face, lips or tongue which may cause difficulty in swallowing or breathing, wheezing or shortness of breath.

-Do not take Metrogyl if you have:
+Do not take Metrogyl if:

 Do not take Metrogyl if the expiry date (Exp.) printed on the pack has passed.